 The student, not the advisor, bears the ultimate responsibility for educational planning, selecting courses, meeting course prerequisites, and adhering to policies and procedures.
 Assistance to students with academic problems or questions is provided by professors, advisors, department heads, and college deans or advising centers.

 Detailed information for undergraduate students is available on the Undergraduate Academic Advising website.
 Graduate students should consult their program or the Graduate School for advising resources.

 Students may expect their performance to be evaluated solely on an academic basis and not on opinions or conduct in matters unrelated to academic standards.
 Students are responsible for each course in which they are enrolled.
 A student alleging unfair evaluation should follow the applicable process for academic appeal.
 Teachers are expected to make honest, professional judgments on the academic performance of students and to make clear to them the basis for academic evaluation used in their classes.
-For additional information, see the undergraduate appeals policy.
+For additional information, visit this link.

 Study, preparation, and presentation should involve at all times the student’s own work, unless it has been clearly specified that work is to be a team effort.
 Academic honesty requires that the student present their own work in all academic projects, including tests, papers, homework, and class presentation.
 When incorporating the work of other scholars and writers into a project, the student must accurately cite the source of that work.
 For additional information see the applicable catalog or the UT Libraries site.
 See also the Student Code of Conduct.

 Academic Second Opportunity